Bayside Church (Sacramento region)

 Bayside Church, formally known as Bayside Covenant Church, is a family of churches and venues centered on its primary campus in Granite Bay, California, United States, which is referred to as the Granite Bay campus.
-The church is led by Senior Pastor Ray Johnston, Teaching Pastor Curt Harlow and Andrew McCourt, and Senior Worship Pastor Lincoln Brewster.
+The church is led by Senior Pastor Ray Johnston, Teaching Pastor Curt Harlow and Andrew McCourt.
 John Jackson, the former executive pastor at Bayside, became the president of William Jessup University on March 23, 2011.
 Bayside is one of the largest churches in the Sacramento metropolitan area.
 It is affiliated with the Evangelical Covenant Church.